psvetic/NumbersToText/README.md

 # Numbers-To-Text Converter
-transforms given number into text
+transforms given number into text in either English or Croatian
-(only croatian)